Search element - Quick search bar

 Below are some links to external sites containing video clips showing expressing (including hand expressing) and storing breastmilk.
 Please note that the opinions expressed at the sites listed below do not necessarily reflect those of the Australian Breastfeeding Association.

-Hand expressing antenatally
+Hand expressing colostrum

-Most mums collect colostrum in a small syringe.
-You may be able to get these from the hospital you’ll be going to or from your midwife or obstetrician.
+Colostrum is thick and small in volume, so most mums collect it in a small syringe.
+You may be able to get these from the hospital or from your midwife or obstetrician.

 If you need to transport your colostrum, check with your hospital for their procedures.